canonical/discourse-doc-checker/README.md

 Issues are **not created** for successful runs where no differences are found.

+**Notes**:
-**Note**: The `GITHUB_TOKEN` secret is automatically available in GitHub Actions and has the necessary permissions to create issues in the same repository.
+- The `GITHUB_TOKEN` secret is automatically available in GitHub Actions and has the necessary permissions to create issues in the same repository.
+- If the specified labels don't exist in the target repository, the action will create the issue without labels rather than failing.
+- Make sure the labels you specify in `issue-labels` actually exist in your repository, or use common labels like `documentation`, `bug`, etc.

 ## Repository Structure